Calendars & Events

 .

-By default the events returned are approximately from 2 weeks prior to 6 months in the future.
-You can also specify from
+By default the events returned are from 42 days in the past to 201 days in the future.
+You can specify from

 and to